microsoft/azuredevopslabs/labs/vstsextend/octopus/readme.md

     ![](images/O10.png)

-1. Click **Upload** to upload the certificate which you downloaded in the **step 7**.
+1. Click **Upload** to upload the certificate which was downloaded in the **step 7**.

     ![](images/O11.png)

     ![](images/O12.png)

 1. Once the certificate is uploaded successfully, go back to Octopus portal and click **Save and Test**.
-Once the verification is successful, we should be able to configure Octopus to deploy application packages to Azure.
+If the test succeeds,  we should be able to configure Octopus to deploy application packages to Azure.

     ![](images/VerificationSuccess.png)